Go Ahead Eagles

 Meanwhile, Go Ahead had Welsh singing star Barry Hughes.
 The former WBA youth player had spent most of his playing career in Holland before becoming a coach, taking over from Fadrhonc at Go Ahead, changing the name to Go Ahead Eagles in 1971.
 Hughes later discovered Ruud Gullit while at HFC Haarlem and released a string of hit records (‘Sing Along With Barry’) in the 1980s.

-Though still producing decent young players – most notably later Ajax, Arsenal and Barcelona star Marc Overmars – Go Ahead Eagles had had their day.
+Though still producing decent young players – most notably later Arsenal star Marc Overmars and Paul Bosvelt – none stayed around.
+Go Ahead Eagles waned.
 Rarely in the top flight from the late 1980s onwards, the Deventer club closed its academy in 1996.

 Go Ahead Eagles kiosk/Peterjon Cresswell

-De Graafschap were again outdone by the Deventer side in 2021 when Go Ahead under former Feyenoord centre-back Kees van Wonderen pipped their rivals to an automatic promotion spot on goal difference.
+In 2021, De Graafschap were again outdone by the Deventer side as Go Ahead under former Feyenoord centre-back Kees van Wonderen pipped their rivals to an automatic promotion spot on goal difference.
 Not surprisingly, their success was built on a solid defence, conceding only 25 times in 38 games.
 Former Ajax defender Bas Kuipers hit the only goal in the decisive match against Excelsior to take Deventer up to the top tier.

 Stadium Guide

-A record 25,000 attendance was set with the visit of Celtic in 1965 but it took 50 years before the stadium was fully modernised with the complete revamp of 2015.
+A record 25,000 attendance for the visit of Celtic in 1965 was soon broken by the 26,000 crowd who witnessed the Derby of the East against FC Twente in 1969 – but it would be five decades before the stadium was fully modernised with the complete revamp of 2015.

 Business seats line the main Hoofdtribune, with the IJsseltribune set facing it.